dabapps/django-db-queue/README.md

 ##### manage.py delete_old_jobs
-There is a management command, `manage.py delete_old_jobs`, which deletes any jobs from the database which are in state `COMPLETE` or `FAILED` and were created more than 24 hours ago.
+There is a management command, `manage.py delete_old_jobs`, which deletes any jobs from the database which are in state `COMPLETE` or `FAILED` and were created more than (by default) 24 hours ago.
 This could be run, for example, as a cron task, to ensure the jobs table remains at a reasonable size.
+Use the `--hours` argument to control the age of jobs that will be deleted.

 ##### manage.py worker
 To start a worker: